AlandSailingRobots/CanBusCommon/README.md

 # Commons Library #
-This library contains code and definitions that are used from both Arduino and Raspberry Pi
+This library contains code and definitions that are used from both Arduino and Raspberry Pi You will need to install the ArduinoSTL library.
+It's pretty straightforward using the library manager from the Arduino IDE.

 ## Important Info ##